×

 When we asked people what advice they would give someone preparing to move to Edinburgh, they said...

 "Edinburgh, the capital of Scotland, is a city rich in history, culture, and natural beauty.
 Before moving to Edinburgh, expats should be aware of several important factors.
 Firstly, the cost of living in Edinburgh is relatively high compared to other cities in Scotland, but it is still lower than in London.
 Housing can be expensive, especially in the city center, so many expats choose to live in the suburbs or surrounding towns and commute to work.
 The weather in Edinburgh can be unpredictable, with frequent rain and wind.
 Winters can be cold and dark, but the city is known for its beautiful summers.
 It's advisable to invest in good quality, warm clothing and waterproof shoes.
 Edinburgh is a very walkable city, with an excellent public transportation system, including buses, trams, and trains.
 Owning a car is not necessary for getting around the city, and parking can be expensive and difficult to find.
 The healthcare system in Scotland is publicly funded, and expats who are legally resident in the country are eligible for free healthcare through the National Health Service (NHS).
 However, it's recommended to have private health insurance to cover any additional medical needs.
 Edinburgh is a multicultural city with a high standard of education.
 There are numerous international schools, as well as public and private schools, offering a range of curricula.
 The city is famous for its festivals, including the Edinburgh International Festival, the Edinburgh Festival Fringe, and the Edinburgh International Book Festival.
 These events attract artists, performers, and visitors from around the world.
 Scottish people are known for their friendliness and hospitality.
 However, the Scottish accent and local slang can be difficult to understand at first, so it might take some time to get used to it.
 Finally, it's important to note that Scotland has its own legal system, separate from the rest of the UK.
-This affects various aspects of life, from property law to criminal justice, so it's worth familiarizing yourself with the basics before you move," mentioned another expat when asked about moving to Edinburgh, Scotland.
+This affects various aspects of life, from property law to criminal justice, so it's worth familiarizing yourself with the basics before you move," wrote a member who made the move to Edinburgh, Scotland.

 Other Questions: